sunflower-ing/core/README.md

 ## Requirements

 - Python 3.8+
-- Runs well in containers & Kubernetes
+- Runs well in containers (Dockerfiles are provided) & Kubernetes ready

 ## Running in development mode